SAP-samples/teched2022-DA280/exercises/4_Story_Building/Readme.md

 ![](/exercises/4_Story_Building/images/screenshot01.png)

-2. We move the table to the left side of the story and rezize its size as shown in the screenshot.
+2. We move the table to the left side of the story and resize its size as shown in the screenshot.

 ![](/exercises/4_Story_Building/images/screenshot02.png)